math2001/FoldFunctions/README.md

 ## Usage

 The command is accessible from the command palette.

 - <kbd>ctrl+shift+p</kbd>
-- Search for `Fold Python Functions`
+- Search for `Fold Functions`
 - hit <kbd>enter</kbd>

-*Make sure the current view has the python syntax on*
+Note: The caption will be the same, whichever supported language file you are editing, but the actual command will change. :wink:

 ### Adding a key binding